xupenggoing/RNA_seq_2020CR/README.md

 # RNA_seq_pipeline_2020_Cancer_Res
-What I wrote below is the pipeline for a *Cancer Research* paper published by our lab in 2020 (doi: 10.1158/0008-5472).
+This is the learning note for a *Cancer Research* paper published in 2020 (https://pubmed.ncbi.nlm.nih.gov/31690671/).
 I downloaded the raw data and re-analyzed it.
-Since the pipeline and software I used are different from the original paper, the results may vary to some extend.
+Considering the pipeline and software I used are different from the original paper, the results may vary a little bit.

 Since I'm a beginner of bioinformatics; so, I'd like to put it as detailed as possible.
-All the analyses below were performed on Yale HPC web server; thus, some command lines may be only suitable for the Yale web server users.
+All the analyses below were performed on Yale HPC web server; thus, some command lines are only suitable for the Yale web server users, such as `sbatch`.
 However, it's easy to make minor changes and get your own versions.

 ## 1. Data preparation
-According to the description of paper: RNA-sequencing (RNA-seq) data were deposited in the National Center for Biotechnology Information (NCBI) Gene Expression Omnibus database under accession number GSE121105.
-Searching **GSE121105**, we find there are 21 datasets.
-From the description here and the original paper, we need to figure out the experimental design.
+According to the description of paper: RNA-sequencing (RNA-seq) data were deposited in the National Center for Biotechnology Information (NCBI) Gene Expression Omnibus database under accession number **GSE121105**.
+Searching it in GEO, there are 21 datasets.

 ### 1.1 Download Datasets
-In GEO page, we can acquire **SRP164949**, also we can click the **SRA Run Selector**, from which we can get more detailed information about the experiment design.
-Here are several important information: 1) the cells come from human, so the data needs to be mapped to human genome; 2) this is the single-ended sequencing; 3) sequencing platform is Illumina HiSeq 2000; 4) the AvgSpotLen is 100.
+In GEO webpage, we can acquire **SRP164949** and click the **SRA Run Selector** to get more detailed information about the experiment design.
+Here are several important information: 1) the cells come from human, so the data needs to be mapped to human genome; 2) this is the single-end sequencing; 3) sequencing platform is Illumina HiSeq 2000; 4) the AvgSpotLen is 100.

 To download these original data, I prefer to use **SRA Explorer**.
 When I search **SRP164949**, I can find 21 results.
 Click the box on the left side of Title, `add 21 to collection`.
 Click upright `21 saved datasets` and click `Raw FastQ Download URLs`.

 ```
+##creat a new workspace for this project
 mkdir 2020_cancer_res
 cd 2020_cancer_res

+##creat a new directory for the raw data
 mkdir 1_raw_data
 cd 1_raw_data